tromp/cuckoo/README.md

 An indirectly useful Proof of Work
 --------------
-Global bitcoin mining power consumes hundreds of megawatts, which many people have characterized as a colossal waste.
-Meanwhile, datacenters worldwide consume hundreds of millions of megawatts, an estimated 25-40% of which is spent on DRAM memory.
+Global bitcoin mining consumes hundreds of megawatts, which many people have characterized as a colossal waste.
+Meanwhile, datacenters worldwide consume thousands of megawatts, an estimated 25-40% of which is spent on DRAM memory.
 Quoting from
 <a href="https://www.cs.utah.edu/~rajeev/pubs/isca10.pdf">Rethinking DRAM design and organization for energy-constrained multi-cores</a>,
 modern DRAM architectures are ill-suited for energy-efficient operation because